 Unlocking the bootloader on an Android phone is essential for those who want to flash Custom ROMs, Root, and much more.
 You can’t get as far without unlocking the bootloader, which prevents rooting and flashing custom images, making it necessary before you proceed with other steps.

-You can follow this article to learn how to unlock the bootloader on the Google Pixel 6.
+You can follow this article to learn how to Unlock the bootloader on Google Pixel 6.

 Step 2: Install Magisk App and Patch Boot Image

 First, you need to Download the Stock firmware file for Google Pixel 6 device.
 There are various sources from where you can download the Google firmware.

 Once we get the firmware, we extract it and get the boot image file.
 We will patch this boot image file with the help of the Magisk application and then flash it on the phone to obtain root access.

 - After you have downloaded the firmware file, extract it.

 - Open the extracted folder and copy the boot.img file to your phone.

 - Download the latest Magisk App and Install it.

 - Open the Magisk App from the app drawer.

 - Tap on Install → “Select and Patch a File.”